msupply-foundation/conforma-server/documentation/Database-Schema-Application.md

 The `stage_id` links to the template stage, which will have the `name` and number of this stage.

-The `time_created` defined when this stage was created.
+The `time_created` records when this stage was created.

 The `is_current` is set to `'true'` while this is the current stage of this application.
 Otherwise is set to `'false'`.